UKHO/dotnet-guild/options-pattern/README.md

 ### Azure Key Vault and naming conventions

 AKV only accepts dashes and alphanumerics and there is no automatic conversion for those in the ```Configuration``` API.
-The solution is to use a `KeyVaultSecretManager` from the [Key Vault documentation](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-2.1), which replaces the '--' with a ':'.
+The solution is to use `IKeyVaultSecretManager` from the [Key Vault documentation](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-2.1), which replaces the '--' with a ':'.

 `PrefixKeyVaultSecretManager` is particularly useful if we need more control over secrets prefixes for example:
 - using an `{Environment}` prefix for secret names, when having one master Key Vault for all environments
 - using an `{Application_Version}` prefix to allow having different secrets for different versions of the application

-If using one Key Vault per environment and no additional control over prefixes is needed, `DefaultKeyVaultSecretManager` is sufficient, as it also replaces the '--' with a ':'
+If using one Key Vault per environment and no additional control over prefixes is needed, `DefaultKeyVaultSecretManager` is sufficient.

 For the POCO: